bharmarsameer/containerlab/README.md

-# Build a virtual network using containerlab
+# Build a virtual network similar to a production network topology using containerlab

 This project is to build a network virtual lab similar to the production infrastructure using containerlab https://containerlab.dev/.